-Determining whether an investment is impaired requires an estimation of the value in use of the investment in a subsidiary.
+Determining whether an investment is impaired requires an estimation of the value in use of the investment in it's subsidiaries.
 The value in use calculation requires the directors to estimate the future cash flows expected to arise from the subsidiary and a suitable discount rate in order to calculate present value.
 Each subsidiary is an individual cash generating unit.
-Details of any impairment losses are disclosed in 'Investments' note.